dietergeerts/fabricator/README.md

 //
 // The 'required' ones, which have the following defaults:
 //
-//	"useWebpack": true  // Webpack doesn't work well with bower modules!
-// >> Removed useWebpack, I think it didn't work earlier because of my fault not knowing it enough!
 //	"materials" : ["./src/materials/**/*"],
 //	"data"      : ["./src/data/**/*.{json,yml}"],
 //	"samples"   : ["./src/samples/**/*"],